python/cpython/Doc/howto/sorting.rst

 A number of type and value issues can arise when sorting.
 Here are some strategies that can help:

-* Convert inputs to strings prior to sorting:
+* Convert non-comparable input types to strings prior to sorting:

 .. doctest::